Drum and Dance

 Pick ‘Drum & Dance’ from the drop-down list in the main window.
 Then you can try any of the rhythms in the droplist of example rhythms, or make your own ones with the rhythms editor.

 Do you want to see more of these?
-See >Video gallery with more videos
+See >Video gallery with more video

 Or download your 30 day Free Test Drive - including your free taster bounce metronome